max-chen2/drones/Answers.md

 The distance and difficulties for drones and packages are pre-calculated, to reduce unnecessary repeated calculation.

-My first approach was running through the auction process by defualt order that packages list comes in with.
+My first approach was running through the auction process by default order that packages list comes in with.
 I always assign the best drone to the current package.
 The problem I had was, some packages that are easy but reserves the best drone. (this is interpreted from the requirement that a package should be assigned to the drone that delivers quickest).
-However, the problem with that is, less number of packages gets delivered each dispatch.
+However, the problem with that is, less number of packages gets delivered.

 So in my final approach, i have re-arranged the packages by difficulty and this enables me to deliver more packages. (while still assigning the best and quickest drone for each package).